 “No taxable presence itself in the UK”

-Moreover, note 12 to the accounts (p 82) makes clear that, contrary to Chu’s foolish sub-headline, Euroclear plc “is not a UK resident for UK tax purposes and has no taxable presence itself in the UK.”
+Moreover, note 12 to the accounts (p 82) makes clear that, contrary to Chu’s stupid sub-headline, Euroclear plc “has no taxable presence itself in the UK.”

-The taxes paid in the UK are paid by the group’s UK subsidiaries, which are staying, so no taxes are moving.
-Note that the first country mentioned in connection with the company’s overseas tax charge is – unsurprisingly – Belgium, demonstrating again that most of Euroclear’s activities and taxes are carried out and paid in its Belgian headquarters.
+The taxes paid in the UK are paid by the group’s UK branches, which are staying, so no taxes are moving.

 Incredible.
 The headline says two things: Euroclear’s headquarters and tax residence are moving to Brussels.
 Euroclear’s own annual report contradicts both statements, unambiguously, in black and white.